-Offering and Resale of Class A Common Stock

-Shares of Class A Common Stock offered by the

-Selling Securityholders

-Up to an aggregate of 554,976,655 shares of Class A Common Stock, par value \$0.0001 per share, purchased at a price, or acquired based on a value, of \$10.00 per share, which consists of (i) 49,740,000 shares of Class A Common Stock outstanding on the date of this prospectus and (ii) 505,236,655 shares of Class A Common Stock issuable in exchange for units of New Symbotic Holdings pursuant to the terms of the New Symbotic Holdings LLC Agreement (including unvested warrant units).

-Shares of Class A Common Stock outstanding 58,556,850 shares (as of December 9, 2022)

-Use of proceeds We will not receive any proceeds.
+Offering and Resale of Class A Common Stock Shares of Class A Common Stock offered by the Selling Securityholders Up to an aggregate of 554,976,653 shares of Class A Common Stock, par value \$0.0001 per share, which consists of (i) 46,124,000 shares of Class A Common Stock outstanding on the date of this prospectus, (ii) 3,616,000 shares of Class A Common Stock subject to vesting and (iii) 505,236,653 shares of Class A Common Stock issuable in exchange for units of New Symbotic Holdings pursuant to the terms of the New Symbotic Holding LLC Agreement (including Earnout Interests to which such unitholders may be entitled and unvested warrant units).
+Shares of Class A Common Stock outstanding 50,664,146 shares (as of the date of this prospectus) Use of proceeds We will not receive any proceeds.
 Lock-up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-See "Plan of Distribution - Lock-Up

-Agreements" for further discussion.
+See "Plan of Distribution - Lock-Up Agreements" for further discussion.
 Nasdaq Global Select Market Ticker Symbol "SYM"